 - Sugar

 This is my favorite chocolate bar to use for this recipe.
-The add salt and caramel is so delicious!
-I made one without the caramel and it was a bit drier.
+The added salt and caramel are so delicious!
+I made one without the caramel, and it was a bit drier.
 Here is the link to purchase them if you don’t have a Trader Joe’s store in your area.

 How to Make This Easy Puff Pastry Dessert!